- Employment contracts are vital for employers and employees, because these documents stipulate the expectations for both parties.

 Employment contracts are agreements between employers and employees that spell out the terms and conditions of employment.
 These written and signed documents are crucial to understanding the expectations and inner workings of a job and serve as legal protection for both employees and employers.

-"When I am representing a company, the contract often will set a precedent for numerous other individuals that are subsequently hired in similar positions," said Jeffrey Scolaro, attorney at Daley Mohan Groble P.C. and a Legal Services Link member.
+"When I am representing a company, the contract often will set a precedent for numerous other individuals that are subsequently hired in similar positions," said Jeffrey Scolaro, an attorney at Daley Mohan Groble PC and a Legal Services Link member.
 "The company will not likely know for years whether they have adequately protected their intellectual property, trade secrets, customer lists and business relationships."

 "By signing any employment agreement, the employee could also be obligating themselves to other restrictive terms regarding potential future commissions, vesting in company shares and many other compensation terms that are, of course, vitally important to any employee," Scolaro said.

-Scolaro advised professionals to carefully review the following items in any employment contract before signing it:
+He advised professionals to carefully review the following items in any employment contract before signing it:

 "Each attorney will approach agreements differently and advise ways, but the important thing is following that advice and asking questions when you are confused by something," Scolaro said.
 "Failing to ask about something that does not appear clear can lead to misunderstandings and larger problems in the future."